slagtermaarten/LOHHLA/README.md

   know if you find any.
 Perhaps these should be made user-definable.
 * Removed the silent assumption of paired-end sequencing data, single-end sequencing is now also supported
+* Included the ability to run LOHHLA on partial/sliced bam files, which only or at least include the HLA region of chromosome 6, by allowing the user to input the number of mapped reads for the tumor and normal `.bam` files.
+These two quantities are essential to correctly compare the coverage between the two samples.
+I myself have used this feature in combination with the TCGA bam slicing tool in order to estimate HLA LOH for TCGA samples without having to download the entire `.bam` files for each patient.
+For this analysis, I estimated the total mapped reads using the file size of the `.bam` file, which is directly accessible via TCGA .
 * General usability, e.g. the ability to explicitly define the tumor and matched normal `.bam` files.
 The original currently expects as input a folder with exactly two `.bam`
   files: the user defines the normal bam and the script infers that the other one must be